-The Company's accounting policies are discussed in detail in the consolidated financial statements for the year ended February 29, 2012, however, accounting policies require the application of management's judgement in respect of the following relevant matters:
+The Company's accounting policies are discussed in detail in the Consolidated Financial Statements, however, accounting policies require the application of management's judgement in respect of the following relevant matters:

 - (i) use of estimates the preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Significant areas requiring the use of estimates include accrued liabilities, the determination of the assumptions used in the calculation of share-based compensation expense and the valuation allowance for future income tax assets.
-Actual results could differ from those estimates used in the financial statements. - (ii) mineral property costs the Company regularly reviews the carrying value of each mineral property for conditions that suggest impairment.
-This review requires significant judgement where the Company does not have any proven or probable reserves that would enable an estimate of future cash flows to be compared to the carrying values.
-Factors considered in the assessment of impairment include, but are not limited to, whether there has been a significant decrease in market price of the property; whether there has been a significant adverse change in the legal, regulatory, accessibility, title, environmental or political factors that could affect the property's value; whether there has been an accumulation of costs significantly in excess of the amounts originally expected for the property's acquisition, development or cost of holding; whether exploration activities produced results that are not promising such that no more work is being planned in the foreseeable future and whether the Company has funds to be able to maintain its interest in the mineral property. - (iii) share-based compensation the Company provides compensation benefits to its employees, directors, officers and consultants through a stock-based compensation plan.
+Actual results could differ from those estimates used in the financial statements. - (ii) share-based compensation the Company provides compensation benefits to its employees, directors, officers and consultants through a stock-based compensation plan.
 The fair value of each option award is estimated on the date of the grant using the Black-Scholes option pricing model.
 Expected volatility is based on historical volatility of the stock.
 The Company utilizes historical data to estimate the expected option term for input into the valuation model.
 The risk-free rate for the expected term of the applicable option is based on the Government of Canada yield curve in effect at the time of the grant.